 A. There is some evidence to suggest that silymarin can lower both LDL cholesterol and triglycerides (Pharmacological Research, Sept.
 22, 2022).
 Studies show that bergamot and red yeast rice also lower cholesterol.

 In rare cases, statins can damage the liver.
 One of the principal components of milk thistle, silymarin, has been shown to be helpful against drug-induced liver injury (Biomedicine, Dec.
 21, 2022).
-Whether it would be beneficial for people taking statins is unclear.
+Whether people taking statins would benefit from milk thistle is unclear.
+We urge anyone undertaking this experiment to work with their physician.

 Another Reader Offers a Success Story: